DuskyPixel/FCC-react-redux-roguelike/README.md

 remove bootstrap
-disable potions clicks if weapon inventory screen is open footsteps sound when going stairs
+disable potions clicks if weapon inventory screen is open footsteps sound when going stairs remove the updatestats per step should not need to take a step to update stats after equipping/unequipping

 stats
 strength*		melee dmg*	tiny life*